pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_3/index.md

 I am able to run 4k at 60fps with ease in multiple devices at the same time from my network with a mini N100 pc.

-I do not expose publicly any of these applications, and I connect between my devices locally using Tailscale free tier (see [here](https://pipegalera.com/posts/minimalistic-homeserver-2/#1-the-connector-tailscale) instructions on how to install Tailscale.)
+I do not expose publicly any of these applications, and I connect between my devices locally using Tailscale free tier (see [here](https://pipegalera.com/posts/minimalistic-your_ip-2/#1-the-connector-tailscale) instructions on how to install Tailscale.)

-Remember to replace my home folder `/home/pipegalera/` for your own or whatever parent folder you want to use.
+Remember to replace the home folder `your_user_homepath` for your own or whatever parent folder you want to use.

-### 1. Installation
+## 1. Installation

+We will install arr suite via docker compose.
+I will use [hotio](https://hotio.dev/) docker images, but this also work with [linuxserver](https://www.linuxserver.io/our-images) alternatively.

 {% tip(clickable=false, header="Disclaimer and Privacy") %}